 Morningstar, Bloomberg, Blackstone Credit & Insurance as of December 31, 2025.
 “Leveraged Loans” is represented by Morningstar LSTA U.S. Leveraged Loan Index.
 “Private Credit” is represented by Cliffwater Direct Lending Index.

-Average loan-to-value represents the net ratio of loan-to-value for each portfolio company in BCRED’s software portfolio (as classified under the GICS Industry level) weighted based on the fair value of total applicable investments as of December 31, 2025.
+Average loan-to-value represents the net ratio of loan-to-value for each portfolio company in BCRED’s software portfolio (as classified under the GICS Industry level) weighted based on the fair value of total applicable investments as of March 31, 2026.
 Includes all debt investments within BCRED’s software portfolio for which fair value is determined by the Board in conjunction with a third-party valuation firm and excludes both asset-based investments and quoted investments.
-Loan-to-value is calculated as the total net debt through each respective loan divided by the estimated enterprise value of the portfolio company at close.
+Loan-to-value is calculated as the total net debt through each respective loan divided by the estimated enterprise value of the portfolio company at time of underwrite.
 Amounts have not been independently verified by BCRED and may reflect a normalized or adjusted amount.

 Based on the enterprise value at close for each applicable investment.
 Includes all debt investments within BCRED’s software portfolio (as classified under the GICS Industry level) for which fair value is determined by the Board in conjunction with a third-party valuation firm and excludes both asset-based investments and quoted investments.
-Average enterprise value is weighted based on the fair value of total applicable investments as of December 31, 2025.
+Average enterprise value is weighted based on the fair value of total applicable investments as of March 31, 2026.
 The number is presented for illustrative purposes and does not reflect actual realized proceeds to BCRED or to the equity sponsor or the company, and there can be no assurance that realized proceeds received by Blackstone or any investor in a Blackstone fund will be increased as a result.
 Currency fluctuations may have an adverse effect on the value, price or income and costs of our portfolio companies and investments which may increase or decrease as a result of changes in exchange rates.
+Databricks reflects BCRED’s largest software issuer based on enterprise value as of March 31, 2026.

 Based on the subordinated capital at close for each applicable investment.
 Includes all debt investments within BCRED’s software portfolio (as classified under the GICS Industry level) for which fair value is determined by the Board in conjunction with a third-party valuation firm and excludes both asset-based investments and quoted investments.
-Average subordinated capital is weighted based on the fair value of total applicable investments as of December 31, 2025.
-For BCRED’s total private debt portfolio, the average subordinated capital at close is over $2 billion.
-Includes all debt investments within BCRED’s debt portfolio for which fair value is determined by the Board in conjunction with a third-party valuation firm and excludes both asset-based investments and quoted investments.
-Average subordinated capital is weighted based on the fair value of total applicable investments as of December 31, 2025.
+Average subordinated capital is weighted based on the fair value of total applicable investments as of March 31, 2026.

 Reflects the average number of months for an investor to receive ~80% of their initial repurchase request assuming an investor submitted full repurchase requests monthly between November 30, 2022 and January 31, 2024.

 Reflects annualized BREIT Class I share performance since inception.
-Publicly traded REITs reflect the MSCI U.S. REIT Index total return as of February 28, 2026.
+Publicly traded REITs reflect the MSCI U.S. REIT Index total return as of March 31, 2026.
+Private real estate reflects the NFI-ODCE preliminary net total return as of March 31, 2026.
 BREIT’s Class I inception date is January 1, 2017.
-During the period from January 1, 2017 to February 28, 2026, BREIT’s Class I annualized total net returns of 9.3% was 43% higher than the MSCI U.S. REIT Index annualized total return of 6.5%.
-During the period from January 1, 2017 to December 31, 2025, BREIT Class I’s annualized total return of 9.3% was 2.7x the NFI-ODCE annualized total net return of 3.5%.
+During the period from January 1, 2017 to March 31, 2026, BREIT’s Class I annualized total net returns of 9.3% was 60% higher than the MSCI U.S. REIT Index annualized total return of 5.8%.
+During the period from January 1, 2017 to March 31, 2026, BREIT Class I’s annualized total return of 9.3% was 2.6x the NFI-ODCE preliminary annualized total net return of 3.6%.
 BREIT does not trade on a national securities exchange, and therefore, is generally illiquid.
 The volatility and risk profile of the indices presented are likely to be materially different from that of BREIT including that BREIT’s fees and expenses may be higher and BREIT shares are significantly less liquid than publicly traded REITs.